 Aphasia causes hesitation in speech as the person searches for words, and some of the words produced can come as a surprise for the listener.
-In a restaurant, he wanted ice cream with chocolate sauce and he ordered “ice cream with a black top”.
+In a restaurant, My Dad wanted ice cream with chocolate sauce and he ordered “ice cream with a black top”.
 “Your bedroom’s all up in the air” meant you’ve left your light on.
 He might say “leg” instead of “arm”.
 I mentioned the town of Chesterfield and he said, “Chesterfield?
 How do you spell it?” and then he knew.
 A heating engineer came to look at our boiler.
 “Oh no, you haven’t left that man on his own with Dad?” asked my horrified brother.
 At first my Dad, with his usual sense of humour, wondered whether it might be better to build up on his schoolboy French rather than bother with English.
 He gravitated towards people he thought would be patient, or those who had a language problem themselves.
 He hated it when concerned neighbours asked him how he was, and preferred people not to know about what he called his “funny do”.
-A stroke is a tough thing to come to terms with yourself, and on top of that you have to watch other people’s shocked reactions.
+A stroke is a tough thing to come to terms with yourself, and on top of that you have to watch other people’s shocked reactions if you tell them.

 Since then I’m aware that if I meet someone who’s struggling to talk, there could be all sorts of reasons and stroke could be one of them.
-They might tell me, or they might hope I don’t notice.
+They might tell me about it, or they might hope I don’t notice.
 If people know you have aphasia, they can make allowances for difficulties and they might be able to help.
 It’s great to get support from other people, but we can also feel vulnerable if we admit to a weakness.
 This became very clear to me when I read the book “Sapiens” by Yuval Noah Harari, about the threats of the hunter-gatherer world that shaped us.